amblerman/mcm-appdeploy/README.md

 # Application promotion model with multiple clusters

 This project looks at  the application deployment and promotion model within IBM Multi Cluster Manager (MCM).
-This project explores the how Applications, Channels, Subscriptions and Deployables can be used to manage and promote appications across multiple clusters.
+This project takes a look at how the Applications, Channels, Subscriptions and Deployables can be used to manage and promote appications across multiple clusters.

 # Technology used in this project